 The second pattern Regimental headdress badge bears the 'KC' cypher surmounted by Prince of Wales’s plumes and coronet all resting on a tri-part scroll inscribed “Regi Adsumus Coloni

 ” (Colonials venturing for the King

-Second pattern Regimental badges are generally found in gilt for Officer’s and gilding metal for Other Rank’s.
-Figures 179-180 show four different examples of the second pattern Regimental Officer's headdress badge.
+Second pattern Regimental headdress badges are generally found in gilt for Officer’s and gilding metal for Other Rank’s.
+Figure 185 shows a second pattern Regimental headdress badge in Officer's gilt.